 Board designated unrestricted net assets: The Board of Directors of MHA has designated certain unrestricted net assets into a reserve fund for MHA's general operating purposes.
 The objective of the reserve fund is to stabilize the financial position by providing cash availability and asset growth and to provide a method of funding programs not supported by other funding sources.
-The unrestricted net assets include the gain from the sale of its building in 2002, as well as any unrestricted bequest income that was contributed to MHA.
+The board designated unrestricted net assets include the gain from the sale of its building in 2002, as well as any unrestricted bequest income that was contributed to MHA.
 The Board has approved a policy, whereby, contributions to the fund are made in an amount of 20% of the change in unrestricted net assets before depreciation and less bequest revenue recorded.

-During 2011, there were no contributions to the fund.
+During 2012, there were no additions to the reserve fund.